Back to conductor

 visit Eric's website

-As a fervent supporter of New Music, I frequently conduct various New Music Ensembles in the Greater NYC area, have led ensembles in the performance of more than twenty world premieres and have commissioned nine pieces for full orchestra through the ensembles I direct.
-These and other projects have led to many collaborations and commissions in the United States and Canada with professional and student composers including the world premieres of fully-staged operas, experimental ballet, and countless small and large ensemble pieces of all genres and instrumentations.
+As a fervent supporter of new works, Mr. Mahl frequently conducts various New Music Ensembles in the Greater NYC area, including more than twenty world premieres and has commissioned nine pieces for full orchestra, as well as world premieres of fully-staged operas, ballet, and countless small and large ensemble pieces of all genres and instrumentations.